-At the Bio-Based Materials conference in Cologne, organised by nova-Institute, a special material came in second at the election of the bio-based material of the year: Paptic®, half paper half plastic.
+At the Bio-Based Materials conference in Cologne, organised by nova-Institute, a special material came in second at the election of the bio-based material of the year: Paptic®.
 ‘The next generation of paper bags – lighter and stronger’, as they advertise themselves.
-Paptic has a very agreeable feel: soft, strong and foamy,
+Paptic has a very agreeable feel: soft, strong and foamy, without the coarseness of

 Mankind will have to grow more food on less land, so Hidde Boersma and Joost van Kasteren argue in the recently published volume (in Dutch) Ecomodernism, Rethinking Green and Growth.
 Genetic modification will play a major role in this process.
 And in order to feed the world, we need not even say goodbye to meat.